Skip to content

 Workflows installed

---suite sdd writes thirteen workflow files to the consumer's .github/workflows/.
-Nine are agent wrappers; four are utility workflows.
+--suite sdd writes seventeen workflow files to the consumer's .github/workflows/.
+Ten are agent wrappers; seven are utility workflows.
 None carries a .lock.yml — every wrapper calls a hosted reusable workflow by pinned ref (ADR 0004).

 Workflow Triggers What it does